 Ernest Hemingway and his family lived in Oak Park.
 The library has acquired first editions, correspondence, and high school essays.

-- Ernest Hemingway High School Essay Collection: Essays written by Ernest Hemingway while he was a student at Oak Park River Forest High School.
+- Ernest Hemingway High School Essay Collection: Essays written by Ernest Hemingway while he was a student at Oak Park and River Forest High School.

 - Ernest Hemingway Library Correspondence: Correspondence to and from Oak Park Public Library.